 Most of this book’s plot is driven by the fact that the author has no idea what a strong heroine should entail.
 Sure, a girl should be confident, but that should not equate to being passive-aggressive or arrogant: Feyre behaves as though being self-sufficient means she has the right not to grow from her mistakes, and that really frustrated me.

-Simply put, this book is so laughably incompetent, I couldn’t take it seriously. *mic drop*
+Simply put, this book is so laughably incompetent, I can’t take it seriously. *mic drop*

 ***Ahem, hi.
 Thanks for reading.
 I’ve snapped out of my rage blogging now, so if you were by any chance offended by this review…don’t kill me. 😛 I respect people enjoyment of books, and if you liked this one, I don’t blame you.
 It’s very addicting, and I inhale-read it too.